 That was certainly the plan when Mizer Legal, a Virginia law practice, needed a landing page.
 The firm was seeking to attract defendants for a class-action lawsuit against a large pharmaceutical company.
 The case was complicated and competing law firms glossed over the details on their web pages.

 The Mizer attorneys believed that what prospective clients wanted most was an understanding of what the case involved, why it had merit and how they could benefit by becoming involved.
-Including all that information made for a lengthy landing page, but the law firm found the strategy was effective in differentiating it from competing law firms as well as converting visitors into solid leads.
+Including all that information made for a lengthy landing page, but the law firm marketing team found the strategy was effective in differentiating it from competing law firms as well as converting visitors into solid leads.

 When well written, long copy can significantly outperform short copy and lead to a much greater level of response.
 Prospects want more product information, particularly when buying on the Internet where they can’t see in person, touch or test-drive the product.